Prajwal264/checklist-server/README.md

-# node-typescript-starter
+# checklist-server
-a simple nodejs typescript starter
+a daily task management project build with node.js